 Since I’m just the camera girl, the RAW files you're paying for are a product of my eye, my camera skills, and my work ethic, not of my artistic vision or editing aesthetic.
 As such, if you do choose to post these images to social media or otherwise share them with the world, please state that this image was “shot by Cecily Breeding” and then also credit the editor by saying “edited by [that person’s name].”
 This way, if the edit is really super awesome, I’m not taking credit from the work of the editor, or if the edit is a little crazy or just not my style, it’s clear that it wasn't my work.

-If at some point you decide you want me to edit a set of your RAW files, my hourly rate is $150/hour for editing.
+If at some point you decide you want me to edit a set of your RAW files, I will gladly edit them for my current hourly rate.
 Just send me a list of the file names of the photos you want edited and I’ll get back to you with a time/cost estimate.

-Please note that I will not store your RAW files forever.
-I delete RAW files every few months to make space on my hard drives.
+Please note that I will not store your RAW files.
 If you want me to edit your files, you’ll need to find a way to store and distribute them back to me.
 I recommend Dropbox, Google Drive, or some other form of cloud storage.